FASTER: A Font-Agnostic Scene Text Editing and Rendering Framework: Proposed Methodology

 \subsection{Stage -- I: Target Style Mask Estimation}

-The stage -- I architecture is a generative adversarial network (GAN) containing a target mask generator $G_m$ and a PatchGAN \cite{isola2017image} discriminator $D_m$. $G_m$ takes the source image $I_A$ and the channel-wise concatenated masks $m_\theta = (m_A, m_F)$ as inputs and produces an approximate target style mask $\overline{m_B}$ as the output. $D_m$ discriminates between a real and a fake transformation by taking channel-wise concatenated masks $(m_A, m_B)$ or $(m_A, \overline{m_B})$ and predicting a binary class probability map of ones (real) or zeroes (fake).
+The Stage-I architecture includes a functional STB module which is a GAN network containing a target mask generator $G_m$ and a PatchGAN~\cite{isola2017image} discriminator $D_m$. $G_m$ takes the source image $I_A$ and the channel-wise concatenated masks $m_\theta = (m_A, m_F)$ as inputs and produces an approximate target style mask $\overline{m_B}$ as the output.
+The discriminator $D_m$ discriminates between real and fake transformations by processing channel-wise concatenated masks $(m_A, m_B)$ or $(m_A, \overline{m_B})$, predicting a binary class probability map of ones (real) or zeros (fake). \\

-$G_m$ comprises two encoding branches for $I_A$ and $m_\theta$.
+\textbf{Encoder:} $G_m$ comprises two encoding branches for $I_A$ and $m_\theta$ to be referred as \textit{Hierarchical Feature Extractor (HFE)} and \textit{Multi-scale Hierarchical Feature Extractor (MHFE)}.
 The condition image and the guidance masks are resized to a dimension of $64 \times 256$.
-At each branch, the encoder first projects the input into a 64-channel feature space using $3 \times 3$ convolution kernels with stride $1$, padding $1$, and without adding any bias.
-The final block output is obtained after batch normalization and ReLU activation.
+At every branch (HFE and MHFE), the encoder first projects the input into a 64-channel feature space using $3 \times 3$ convolution kernels with stride $1$, padding $1$, and without adding any bias.
+The final block output is obtained after batch normalization (BN) and ReLU units.
 The projected feature space is then downscaled four times.
 At every downsampling block, the spatial feature dimension is downscaled to half while doubling the number of channels.
 Each downsampling block uses $4 \times 4$ convolution kernels, stride $1$, padding $1$, and zero bias.
-Each downscaling convolution is immediately followed by batch normalization, ReLU activation and a basic residual block \cite{he2016deep} to produce the final block output.
+Each downscaling convolution is immediately followed by BN, ReLU and a basic residual block \cite{he2016deep} to generate the final block output.\\

-During decoding, the outputs of both encoding branches are channel-wise concatenated and passed through the decoder.
-The decoder consists of four upscaling blocks, each doubling the spatial feature dimension while decreasing the number of channels to half.
+\textbf{Decoder:} During decoding, the outputs of both encoding branches HFE and MHFE are channel-wise concatenated and passed through the decoder.
+The decoder consists of four \textit{UpScaling Blocks (USB)}, each doubling the spatial feature dimension while decreasing the number of channels to half.
 The upscaling is performed with $4 \times 4$ transposed convolution kernels, stride $1$, padding $1$, and zero bias.
-Like the encoder, the final block output is generated following batch normalization, ReLU activation and a basic residual block.
+Like the encoder, the final block output is generated following BN, ReLU activation, and a basic residual block.
+In $G_m$, we apply two different attention mechanisms at matching feature resolutions of the encoder and decoder to attend to both coarse and fine image attributes during structural transformation.
+At the two lowest resolutions, we use \emph{cascaded self-attention} similar to \cite{zhang2019self}, and at the other two higher resolutions, we use a \emph{sigmoid attention}.
+The self-attention units at the two lowest resolutions $k = \{1, 2\}$ can represented mathematically as: